 - a.
 Notify all members in affected work group/job classification of overtime opportunity to solicit volunteers; assign to the most senior volunteer. - b.
-If no volunteers, assign to the least senior bargaining unit member. - 1.
-In case of inclement weather or other serious conditions, the supervisor will notify the bargaining unit member prior to the final two hours of the employee's shift of the possible need to continue to work beyond the end of the shift.
+If no volunteers, assign to the least senior bargaining unit member. - In case of inclement weather or other serious conditions, the supervisor will notify the bargaining unit member prior to the final two hours of the employee's shift of the possible need to continue to work beyond the end of the shift.
 Bargaining unit members are expected to check with the supervisor at the end of their shift.
 If the employee does not follow this process, the Emergency Call Out overtime provisions will not apply. - 2.
 If pre-arranged overtime assignments are scheduled at times not continuous with an employee's normal end-of-shift, the employee may elect to either continue his/her shift or leave the University and return to work at the scheduled start time of the overtime assignment.
 The University will pay the actual time worked regardless of the option selected by the employee. - 3.
-If pre-arranged overtime assignments are scheduled outside an employee's normal scheduled days of work, the University will provide the employee with four (4) hours of available work at the one and one-half (11⁄2) times rate of pay.
-Should the employee elect to work less than four (4) hours, the member will be paid for the hours actually worked at one and one-half (11⁄2) times rate of pay. - 4.
-If pre-arranged overtime assignments are scheduled at times continuous with an employee's beginning or end-of-shift, the employee shall be entitled to actual hours worked at one and one-half (11⁄2) times rate of pay.
+If pre-arranged overtime assignments are scheduled at times not continuous with an employee's beginning of shift, that employee may elect to either stay at the completion of their overtime assignment to work their scheduled length of shift for that day or leave the University and return to work at their regularly scheduled work time.
+The employee will be paid actual work time regardless of the option selected by the employee. - 4.
+If pre-arranged overtime assignments are scheduled outside an employee's normal scheduled days of work, the University will provide the employee with four (4) hours of available work at the one and one-half (1 1⁄2) times rate of pay.
+Should the employee elect to work less than four (4) hours, the member will be paid for the hours actually worked at one and one-half (11⁄2) times rate of pay.
+If the employee works more than four hours, they will receive one and one-half times their hourly rate for each hour actually worked.

+5. If pre-arranged overtime assignments are scheduled at times continuous with an employee's beginning or end-of-shift, the employee shall be entitled to actual hours worked at one and one-half (11⁄2) times rate of pay.